MojoExMachina/their-computer/_posts/2022-05-11-text-replacements.md

 tags: [typography, macOS, iOS, iPadOS]
 ---

-One of my favorite features in the Apple ecosystem is text replacement.
+One of my favourite features in the Apple ecosystem is text replacement.
 It allows you to automatically replace custom strings with predefined text and is useful in multiple scenarios – not the least of which being that it makes typographic details more convenient.
-Replacements are synchronized between Mac and iOS devices, making workflows easy.
+Replacements are synchronised between Mac and iOS devices, making workflows easy.

 See below my own text replacements.
 Please copy them to your heart’s content.